taolonglab/rexmapdb/README.md

 Sometimes, there will be one or very few strains with sequence (e.g. _Bacillus cereus_ BC04) that is identical to strains from completely different phylum (e.g. Escherichia coli).
 These look like errors either in assembly or taxonomic assignment and usually contribute <= 1% to that phylum.
 In this example _B. cereus_ BC04 is the only strain from Firmicutes phylum that has an exact same sequence as thousands of strains from Proteobacteria phylum: _Escherichia_, _Shigella_ etc. We repeated this process for Phylum, Class, Order and Family ranks.

 Let's also put the final files in the new `database` folder.
-The contents of this folder can be copied directly into the HiMAP database folder (we will explain shortly how to find it).
+The contents of this folder can be copied directly into the RExMap database folder (we will explain shortly how to find it).

 ```sh
 mkdir database